The logical strength of B\"uchi's decidability theorem: Background on reverse mathematics

-\begin{definition}[Bounded-width K\"onig's Lemma] \emph{Bounded-width K\"onig's Lemma} is the following statement: for every finite set $Q$ and every graph $G$ whose vertices belong to $Q\times\Nn$ and whose edges are all of the form $((q,i),(q',i+1))$ for some $q,q'\!\in\!Q$, if there are arbitrarily long finite paths in $G$ starting in some vertex $(q,0)$, then there is an infinite path in $G$ starting in $(q,0)$. \end{definition}
+\begin{definition}[Bounded-width K\"onig's Lemma] \emph{Bounded-width K\"onig's Lemma} is the following statement: for every finite set $Q$ and every graph $G$ whose vertices belong to $Q\times\Nn$ and whose edges are all of the form \mbox{$((q,i),(q',i+1))$} for some $q,q'\in Q$, $i\in\Nn$, if there are arbitrarily long finite paths in $G$ starting in some vertex $(q,0)$, then there is an infinite path in $G$ starting in $(q,0)$. \end{definition}

 Notice that Bounded-width K\"onig's Lemma applied to a graph $G$ is essentially the same as Weak K\"onig's Lemma applied to the tree obtained by the so-called unraveling of $G$ (in particular, Bounded-width K\"onig's Lemma is provable in $\wkl$).
-However, the graph formulation is more natural to express.
+This tree has globally bounded width in the sense that the number of vertices at each depth is always bounded by $|Q|$.
+However, we feel that the graph formulation is more natural to express.
+One of our results (Theorem~\ref{thm:ind-to-konig}) is that while induction is insufficient to prove Weak K\"onig's Lemma (in fact, $\Sigma^0_n\ind$ and $\wkl$ are incomparable over $\rca$ for all $n \ge 2$), the bounded-width variant follows from $\Sigma^0_2\ind$.

+Some restrictions of Weak K\"onig's Lemma equivalent to the Bounded-width version have been independently studied in~\cite{sy:very-weak-wkl}.